hasadna/open-bus/doc/postgres_getting_started.md

 1. Install Docker.
 Preferably follow this [tutorial](https://docs.docker.com/engine/installation/linux/ubuntu/)
 2. Create a new folder with the files: [`init_dump_load.sh`](https://github.com/hasadna/open-bus/blob/master/gtfs/local_db/init_dump_load.sh) and download latest db dump found [here](https://drive.google.com/open?id=0B9FEqRIWfmxLdUI1Zk5SZFB0bzg) as `dump.dmp`
 3. Run in the folder the follwing command: `docker run -d --name db -v $(pwd):/docker-entrypoint-initdb.d -p 5432:5432 postgres`
+   *if it's not working remove -d and see log to understand what is the error.
 4. Now you have a docker container which runs a postgreSQL db with open bus data! confirm the container is actually running with command `docker ps`
 5. Connect to db using: `psql -h localhost -p 5432 -U obus obus`

+Note that every time you run a docker image it mounts the dump. use `docker volume ls` and `docker volume rm` to clear memory.

 ### Windows:
 1. Install Docker for windows using this [tutorial](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)